gscoppino/ProjectTime/README.md

 ensuring that the latest database migrations are always applied before the server is started.
 In addition, all Python scripts are run with deprecation warnings enabled.

-The development Conda environment created by `anaconda-project run setup` prepares a IPython kernel that can be loaded into a Jupyter Notebook, allowing for execution of code in the `development` environment in an interactive notebook.
+The `anaconda-project run ipython-kernel-create` command prepares an IPython kernel that can be loaded into a Jupyter Notebook, allowing for execution of code in the `development` environment in an interactive notebook.
 Run `anaconda-project run jupyter notebook development.ipynb` to load a notebook that is templated with code to load the Django project.

 ## Testing